savashn/ecewo-docs/src/content/docs/docs/route-handling.md

 {
     get("/", hello_world); // "GET" router for hello_world handler

-    ecewo();    // Start server
+    ecewo(4000);    // Start server
     return 0;   // Exit main function
 }
 ```

 `get()`, `post()`, `put()` and `del()` takes two parameters.
 First one is the path and second one is the handler.

-Now we can recompile our program and go to `http://localhost:8080/` again.
+Now we can recompile our program and go to `http://localhost:4000/` again.
 We'll receive this:

 ```
 hello world!